 The Library has a reserve area behind the desk.
 You can place materials that the Estrella Library owns or materials that you personally own on reserve.
 When you do this, you decide if students can check these materials out for three hours, overnight, three days or one week.

 If you would like to place something on reserve, please fill out and print a reserve item request form and submit it with your items at the Library Desk or contact Terry Newbury at 623 935 8196, email@example.com .

 You can ask the Library to order any materials (books, magazines, journals, streaming video, DVDs, CDs) you need as resources for your classes.
 We love it when faculty request materials because then we know that we are supporting your curriculum and that we will have what your students need to succeed.
 For information on how we decide which items to purchase, please review Collection Development Guidelines.

 To request materials, please complete our online Suggest an Item for Purchase form or contact Nikol Price, our Collection Development Librarian, at 623 935 8087 or by email at firstname.lastname@example.org

 The Library maintains copy of previous sabbatical proposals.
 You can search the list of proposals online and then borrow any of interest at the Library Desk.

 Nearly every form of tangible expression (books, drawings, software, etc.) is subject to some sort of copyright protection.
 The Legal Department of the Maricopa Community Colleges provides the website Intellectual Property that offers legal and District-wide guidelines on copyright protection, including direction on when (under the Fair Use Doctrine) copyrighted materials may be duplicated.

-In-person library instruction is not available for Fall 2020.
-Please contact Jennifer Wong if you have any questions. email@example.com or 623.935.8091
+In-person library instruction is not available for Spring 2021.
+If you have any questions, please contact Jennifer Wong at email@example.com or 623.935.8091.